 It’s worth to note that the popular move from HTTP to HTTPS is also considered a site migration by Google, even though the process and its consequences aren’t comparable to a real migration to new domain.

-To conclude, such transitions are technically complicated due to a large number of considerations that need to be made.
-They pose in the same time serious threat to SEO and customer retention.
+To conclude, such transitions are technically complicated.
+In the same time, they pose serious threat to SEO and customer retention.
 Even when carried out according to best practice, such a move will hurt any business, brand or private blogger in the short run.
 Exactly how much they’ll be affected, depends though on one’s ability to foresee and counteract threats.

 Step-By-Step Site Migration To New Domain

 - The first step, when performing a site migration to new domain, is to map all risks and plan how to minimize or avert them.
 Such risks include:

 - sudden drop in rankings and loss of SERP-real estate;